MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/configure-email.md

         > - The primary email of the user is the same as the User Principal Name (UPN) attribute of the user.
         > - The user is associated with the Sales Professional Person or Sales Professional Manager security role.

-    -  For newly added users, you'll need to<!--note from editor: Edit okay?
-To make it clear that this doesn't happen in the background.--> manually test and enable the mailboxes.
+    -  For newly added users, you'll need to manually test and enable the mailboxes.

     - Dynamics 365 App for Outlook is automatically enabled for all users.